 If it’s the latter, then it depends on the length of your piece of string!
 Most appliances can have an inspection and test within a few minutes, some will take less time and others a bit more, but ultimately it takes as long as it takes.

 Better that the engineer takes his time, does a thorough job, does any repairs necessary too than rushes and makes a mistake.

+This is a bit clearer than the last question, but the answer is about the same, but we’ll answer it in a different way.
 This is a good question but not easy to answer as everyone is different; someone experienced may do it in a couple of minutes; someone new to the industry may take 10 minutes.

 We say on average it takes one to two minutes to do a PAT test; around 20 to 30 items in an hour is a good working rate.
 Good enough to do a good job, spot any faults and repair them.

 So based on that, it’ll take about 3.5 hours to do 100 items; although in some environments we could do a lot more.
 We estimate to test approximately 200 items in a normal working day.

 Electrical safety is not something that should be rushed; an inspection and test is important, and so it is important it is done right.
 Too many PAT testing companies are only interested in numbers – quantity over quality.
 Some bigger firms expect their engineers to test 500 items in a day, which is ridiculous and a good way to miss faults leading to accidents later.